saurabhkamal/GUARDRAILS-IN-AI/README.md

 ### Prerequisites
 - Python 3.10+
 - A Supabase project with the schema applied
-- An Euron API key (or any OpenAI-compatible API key)
+- An API key (or any OpenAI-compatible API key)

 ### 1. Clone the repository
 ```bash